dntstck/blog/scheduled/keychron-k11.md

 <br><sup>K11 Enter key</sup>
 </figure>

-<p>My first thoughts after a few days of using it however is just wow, it sounds great, looks great and is a dream to type on and use.
+<p>My first thoughts after a week of use is just wow, it sounds great, looks great and is a dream to type on and use.
 I chose brown switches because I wanted some response and a slight noise, over red switches which are apparently silent with less response.
-I didn't choose the hotswappable version, because I'm not overly fussed about it and I'm glad I didn't becuase just after I ordered it I found a review video of a similar model that was hotswap where the reviewer had major issues with it.
+I didn't choose the hotswappable version, because I'm not overly fussed about it and I'm glad I didn't becuase just after I ordered it I found a review video of a similar model (that was hotswap) where the reviewer had major issues with it.
 I've been informed that the hotswap version has a better resell value, but I reasoned that if I didn't enjoy it I would just send it back and I did enjoy it; I wouldn't re sell it anyways.
 Even if I got a better version in the future, I don't see myself getting rid of it.
 So not choosing the hotswap has worked out perfectly for me and honestly, the only thing I'd ever change on it are the keycaps.</p>

 <figure>
 <img src="{{ site.baseurl }}/misc/img/k11-esc.jpeg" alt="keychron-k11" />